KG-NINJA/Loop-to-A/README.md

 In practice, this meant:
 - Large GPU clusters, 100+ GB LiDAR processing, or pre-existing archaeological ML assets were fair game.
 - "Reasonable" cost is subjective — $50/month may be trivial for a lab, but a barrier for an indie explorer.
-- **OpenAI usage was never required**, so those with heavy ML infrastructure dominated.
+- **OpenAI usage was never required in the General Rules**, so those with heavy ML infrastructure dominated.

+At the same time, the [official competition description](https://www.kaggle.com/competitions/openai-to-z-challenge/overview) stated:

+> *"Your quest must be supported using OpenAI models to be eligible for participation."*

+Yet in practice, **even minimal use of OpenAI (e.g. drafting a write-up) was enough to qualify**, leaving room for ML-heavy solutions to dominate.

 This gap between the **brand promise (“OpenAI Challenge”)** and the **rule reality (“any ML, as long as reasonable”)** is what fueled confusion and frustration.